SOS Children’s Villages “stunned” by Nehammer’s statements about child poverty

 More support needed

 At the same time, more support is needed for families at risk of poverty, demands the designated managing director of SOS Children’s Villages.
 High prices and the precarious financial situation often lead to families breaking up.
 There are too few resources for prevention work here.
-With early mobile family counseling, many out-of-home placements of children and young people could be prevented.
+With early mobile family counseling, many out-of-home placements of children and young people might be prevented.

 Schlack also sees an urgent need for action when it comes to mental health for children and young people.
 There are still far too few slots for psychotherapy and too few social workers in schools.